farrukh-x2/Model_Predictive_Controller/README.md

       epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt

 #### Timesteps and Duration
 For parameter tunning, I first started with dt equal to simulated latency of actuators (0.1).
 For large values of N (>15) the car would not track well.
 Reducing the N to within 6-8 produced better results.
 Then dt was tuned again.
 Increasing dt from 0.1 to 0.15 would make the car go off track near the first turn.
 Reducing the value too much made the car oscillate.
-Once the best value of dt was found N was adjusted again.
+Once the best value of dt was found, N was adjusted again.

 The above procedure was repeated for until a safe speed (ref_v) of 60 mph was attained.
 The car can drive with speeds up to 75 mph, but at  speeds greater than 60 mph the tire might occasionally pop up on the ledge.
 The speed in the gif file is 70 mph.